-Many algorithms for camera motion estimation and auto-calibration have been reported [5].
+Many algorithms for camera motion estimation and autocalibration have been reported [5].
 They typically rely on correspondences between the same features detected in different images.
-For the particular case of circular motion, the methods of [12] and [13] work well when the images contain enough texture to allow a robust detection of their features.
+For the particular case of circular motion, the methods of [11] and [12] work well when the images contain enough texture to allow a robust detection of their features.
 An alternative is to exploit silhouettes.
-Silhouettes have already been used for camera motion estimation using the notion of epipolar tangency points [7], [8], [14], i.e., points on the silhouette contours in which the tangent to the silhouette is an epipolar line.
-A rich literature exists on exploiting epipolar tangents, both for orthographic cameras [7], [9], [15], [16] and perspective cameras [17]-[20].
-In particular, the works of [18] and [19] use only the two outermost epipolar tangents, which eliminates the need for matching corresponding epipolar tangents across different images.
+Silhouettes have already been used for camera motion estimation using the notion of epipolar tangency points [7], [8], [13], i.e., points on the silhouette contours in which the tangent to the silhouette is an epipolar line.
+A rich literature exists on exploiting epipolar tangents, both for orthographic cameras [7], [9], [14], [15] and perspective cameras [16], [17], [18], [19].
+In particular, the works of [17] and [18] use only the two outermost epipolar tangents, which eliminates the need for matching corresponding epipolar tangents across different images.
 Although these methods have given good results, their main drawback is the limited number of epipolar tangency points per pair of images, generally only two: one at the top and one at the bottom of the silhouette.
-When additional epipolar tangency points are available, the goal is to match them across different views and handle their visibility, as proposed in [16] and [20].
+When additional epipolar tangency points are available, the goal is to match them across different views and handle their visibility, as proposed in [15] and [19].
+An additional limitation of all these methods is their inability to cope with partial or truncated silhouettes, as in the examples shown in Fig. 1.